St. Nicholas Russian Orthodox Church

 Below please find a summary of upcoming services and events.

-Monday, June 5 - Day of the Holy Spirit
+Monday, June 9 - The Holy Spirit

 8:50 am – Reading of the Hours